christensenacademy/christensen-academy/modules/how-to-use-this-site/textpages/challenges-videos-textpages.md

 ![](http://christensenacademy.org/modules/how-to-use-this-site/textpages/challenge-map.png)

 Although challenge maps have been the most recent addition to the site, they are undoubtedly the most important.
-In my view, completing a module is synonymous with completing that module's challenge map.
-However, for schools to grant real academic credit, further assessment of student knowledge is necessary, I think.
+In my view, completing a module is roughly synonymous with completing that module's challenge map.

 There is no "right" way to complete the challenge map.
 My advice to students is simple: follow the arrows.
 I try hard to scaffold challenges in a logical manner from easier, well-defined challenges near the start of the challenge map to harder, more open-ended projects at the end.